allekseu/descry/readme.md

 ## __LIMITATIONS__
 - If a Descry formatted response returns null (or an empty array where applicable) for a value, it either means that:
-    - The information does not exist
+    - The information does not exist.
+There's nothing to do.
-    - The API changed
+    - The API changed.
+Please report it as an issue.
 - Response times, beyond necessary treatment by the wrapper, are entirely dependent on stations servers.
-    - [ :exclamation: May be removed ] Descry makes an additional call on manifest URLs to determine if they are DRM protected.
-These calls can take a few seconds, and are thus cached for 60 minutes.